The Town of

 2017 BOLTON TOWN PLAN

-The CCRPC is currently working with the Town of Bolton to write the 2017 Bolton Town Plan.
-The project is funded by a 2016 Municipal Planning Grant from the Department of Housing and Community Development.
+The CCRPC worked with the Town of Bolton to write the 2017 Bolton Town Plan.
+The project wasfunded by a 2016 Municipal Planning Grant from the Department of Housing and Community Development.
 Bolton’s town planning process was also chosen as a pilot project for testing the Department’s new Planning Manual.
-An advisory group made up of CCRPC staff, DHCD employees and Bolton residents will guide the process and provide feedback on implementation of the new planning manual.
-This partnership, which also enabled Bolton to complete an extensive community engagement process, will extend through plan adoption in May 2017.
+An advisory group made up of CCRPC staff, DHCD employees and Bolton residents guided the process and provided feedback on implementation of the new planning manual.
+This partnership, which also enabled Bolton to complete an extensive community engagement process, extended through plan adoption in May 2017.

 MORE ABOUT THE BOLTON TOWN PLAN »